enso-org/enso-archive/doc/runtime/implementation/function-call-flow.md

 This logic is fairly straightforward.
 It is triggered from `InvokeCallableNode` and performed (with caching) in the `MethodResolverNode`.

+## Defaulted Arguments and Application
+As we want to provide a consistent semantics in the language (especially with the use of multi-argument lambdas internally), a function returning a function that is fully saturated with defaults needs to ensure that the returned function is called at the result site.

 ## Flow Diagram